Kapendev/parin/TOUR.md

 Fault saveText(IStr path, IStr text);
 ```

-Additional loading functions can be found in other modules, such as `popka.tilemap`.
+Additional loading functions can be found in other modules, such as `parin.tilemap`.

 ### Managed Resources